 These items are not on the official docket, but based on an urgent need in the Community are being proposed as a temporary regulation.

-- Interim Emergency Housing Ordinance - Thurston's Board of County Commissioners (BoCC) is considering renewing the interim Emergency Housing Ordinance, which allows organizations and agencies to develop homeless camps on a temporary basis.
+- Interim Emergency Housing Ordinance - Thurston's Board of County Commissioners (BoCC) is considering renewing or amending the interim Emergency Housing Ordinance, which allows organizations and agencies to develop homeless camps on a temporary basis.
 The ordinance was last approved June 9, 2020.
 Temporary regulations must be approved by the BoCC every six months.
 See more details about the Interim Emergency Housing Ordinance (Ordinance 15792).

 2020-2021 Official Development Code Docket

 These items, including proposed updates to existing County codes (referenced by Title number) represent the .

 A-6 - Shoreline Master Program - CAO and Other Revisions to Ensure Consistency with SMP Update (Title 24, Other Codes)

 A-8 - Habitat Conservation Plan Implementation Ordinance (Title 17, Title 24)

 A-13 - Miscellaneous Clerical Errors (All Land Use Codes)

 A-25 - Amend the Forest Lands Conversion Ordinance and Review Tree Protection Standards (Chapter 17.25, Titles 20, 21, 22, 23)

 How Docketing Works